Close Menu

 • The Cereal Aisle Standoff

-• My 3-Step De-Escalation Strategy
+• My 3-Step De-Escalation Strategy for Toddler Meltdowns in Public

 • Why Toddler Tantrums in Public Feel So Much Harder

-I’m a university professor who teaches conflict resolution and HR management.
+I am a university professor who teaches conflict resolution and HR management.

 I help adults work through difficult situations every day.
-But honestly?

 Negotiating with grown-ups is way easier than dealing with a two-year-old who wants a candy bar.